KenHendo/kenhendo.github.io/_posts/2018-9-25-NewAzureExams.md

 layout: post
 title: Updated Azure certifications detailed
 ---
-## Details of the new AZ- exams released

 As is now tradition, Microsoft have just announced various changes to the various Azure certifications at Ignite.

 First and foremost, the current Azure exams such as 70-533, and the MCSA / MCSE tracks that they contribute to, are being retired at the end of December 2018.
 The retired certifications are:-